Emma S. Clark Library

 The Emma S. Clark Memorial Library Association is a New York State Free Association Library registered by the Regents of the University of the State of New York.
-It is the oldest public library, in terms of continuous service from its original location, serving Suffolk County, New York, since it was built in 1892 by Thomas Hodgkins, its original patron.
+It is the oldest public library, in terms of continuous service from its original location.
+The library has served Suffolk County, New York, since it was built in 1892 by Thomas Hodgkins, its original patron.

 It has been in continuous service since then at the location on Main Street across from the Setauket Village Green and was made part of the Three Village Historical District as a contributing structure despite its 19th-century origins.
 This triangular section is the historical center of the original settlement and forms the core of the Old Setauket Historic District.

 History

 Korean and Vietnam War memorial – East Setauket Village Green.

 The gabled structure stands on the nineteenth-century property where Thomas S. Mount, father of genre painter William Sidney Mount, (a contemporary of the Hudson River School painters), had a tavern and general store.
-The Land grant was deeded from the Setalcott Indians who inhabited the Setaukets from 3000 B.C. to present-day descendant families and homes in the Bethel-Christian Avenue-Laurel Hill Historical District.
+The Land grant was deeded from the Setalcott Indians, who inhabited the Setaukets from 3000 B.C. to present-day descendant families and homes in the Bethel-Christian Avenue-Laurel Hill Historical District.

 Speculating agents from New England and eastern Long Island purchased the land from the Sachems and began settling families in 1655, when most of the parcels were granted to individuals and families ranging from 6 to 12 acres in Setauket, New York.

 In 1889 Emma S. Clark died, and her bereaved Uncle Thomas G. Hodgkins purchased the land for the purpose of erecting a memorial to perpetuate her memory.
 Approximately $12,000 ($331K in 2018) was spent on infrastructure (grounds, buildings, books and fixtures), while an endowment of $16,000 was allotted for future purchases and operating expenses.
 Hodgkins died less than 2 months after the library was dedicated in October 1892.

 It was his wish to leave an “Institution of a useful, benevolent and elevating character, which shall be a means of pleasure and culture to come,” John Elderkin, the Library trustee, stated in dedicating the memorial.